 - a.
 Maintaining the Constitution.
 The Monitoring Officer will maintain an up-to-date version of the Constitution and will ensure that it is available for inspection by Members, staff and the public. - b.
 Ensuring lawfulness and fairness of decision making.
-After consulting with the Director of Finance and Procurement, the Monitoring Officer will report to the Authority in relation to any proposal, decision or omission which, in his/her view would give rise to unlawfulness or if any decision or omission has given rise to maladministration.
+After consulting with the Director of Finance and Procurement, the Monitoring Officer will report to the Authority in relation to any proposal, decision or omission which, in their view would give rise to unlawfulness or if any decision or omission has given rise to maladministration.
 Such a report will have the effect of stopping the proposal or decision being implemented until the report has been considered. - c.
 Responding to complaints from the Local Government Ombudsman. - d.
 Supporting the Audit Committee in its Standards functions.
 The Monitoring Officer will contribute to the promotion and maintenance of high standards of conduct through provision of support to the Audit Committee. - e.
 Conducting Investigations.
 The Monitoring Officer will conduct or arrange for investigations into matters referred by the Audit Committee and report or arrange for reports to be made in respect of them to this Committee or the Appeals Committee as appropriate.
 The Monitoring Officer will also undertake, with others, investigations in accordance with the Authority's Whistleblowing (Confidential Reporting) Policy. - f.
 Proper Officer for access to information.
 The Monitoring Officer will ensure that the requirements of the Local Government Act 1972, as amended, will be met in relation to the publication of relevant committee reports, background papers and decisions and that they will be made publicly available (subject to any restrictions on disclosure) as soon as possible. - g.
 Providing Advice.
 The Monitoring Officer will provide advice on the scope of the powers of the Authority and its Committees to take decisions and in connection with matters involving maladministration and probity. - h.
 Restriction of Appointment.
 The Monitoring Officer cannot be the statutory s.151 Officer (also referred to as the Chief Finance Officer).
 The Director of Finance and Procurement fulfils this role for the Authority a.
 Ensuring lawfulness and financial prudence of financial decision making.
-After consulting with the Monitoring Officer, the Director of Finance and Procurement will report to the Authority and to the Authority's external auditor, if he/she considers that any proposal decision or course of action will involve incurring unlawful expenditure or is unlawful and likely to cause a loss or deficiency, or if the Authority is about to enter an item of account unlawfully.
-He/she will also make a report to the Authority if it appears that the expenditure of the Authority (including expenditure it proposes to incur) in a financial year is likely to exceed the resources (including sums borrowed) available to meet that expenditure.
+After consulting with the Monitoring Officer, the Director of Finance and Procurement will report to the Authority and to the Authority's external auditor, if they/them considers that any proposal decision or course of action will involve incurring unlawful expenditure or is unlawful and likely to cause a loss or deficiency, or if the Authority is about to enter an item of account unlawfully.
+They/them will also make a report to the Authority if it appears that the expenditure of the Authority (including expenditure it proposes to incur)